 SHOP: Seaside Home and Gifts.
 What used to be an antique store is now the fun, reasonably priced gift, housewares, clothing shop, Seaside.
 Sharing the building that houses the Stony Creek Market, Seaside is the perfect place to peruse the perfect housewarming present – especially if said house is on one of the Thimble Islands.
 Sales are particularly awesome – I left with a $40 shell necklace for just $12.

 Thimble Islands Restaurants

 EAT: Stony Creek Market and Pizza.
 Linger long enough here, and you’ll likely be invited to a Town Hall meeting of some kind.
 It’s that kind of place.
 In the morning, Moms and babies prevail, later on, seniors discuss local and world politics.
 The freshly made Chicken Curry Salad is particularly toothsome, and all dishes are straight from the stove or oven excellent.
 From Memorial Day till Labor Day Thursday to Sunday Nights, you can pick up (or eat in) a carb-loading pizza dinner.

 EAT: Thimbleberry Café.
 In the former “Creeker’s” space, chef/owner Mike McNamara presides over this unpretentious eatery.
 Breakfasts like The Bear Island (two poached eggs on English Muffin with fresh tomato, sautéed spinach and melted cheddar) take center stage.
 I can personally attest to the awesomeness of the Home Fries and fresh thyme-infused New England Clam Chowder as well.

-STAY: Thimble Islands B&B. Just two rooms, but each one magnificent, this newcomer to Stony Creek is already a favorite of many.
+STAY: Thimble Islands B&B. Just two rooms, but each one magnificent, this newcomer to the Stony Creek Village is already a favorite of many.
 Enjoy wine and cheese in the afternoon on the waterfront patio and full breakfast in the morning.($275 – $600 per night).